The Golden Circle is, without a doubt, Iceland’s most popular tourist route. It covers about 190 miles and can be done as a day trip from Reykjavik.

 Once again, I will recommend you read my article on 25 Things I Wish I Knew Before Visiting Iceland.
 It will really prepare you for Iceland in general.

-Have you experienced the Golden Circle?
+Have you experienced the Golden Circle Route?
 What are your recommendations?

 If you have enjoyed this article, please share it with others!

-And, remember cool people is always ready to pin.
+And, remember cool people are always ready to pin.